 Imagine that you’re the owner of an e-commerce company.
 You stock hundreds of products.
 You conduct thousands of transactions every day, selling to people all over the world.

 Like most businesses these days, you have data in various cloud-based systems that you need to bring together.
-Perhaps you have call center data in Five9, sales pipeline and CRM data in Hubspot, sales data in Shopify, advertising data in Facebook and Google, web analytics in Google, payment data in Stripe, and email marketing data in MailChimp.
+Perhaps you have call center data in Five9, sales pipeline and CRM data in HubSpot, sales data in Shopify, advertising data in Facebook and Google, web analytics in Google, payment data in Stripe, and email marketing data in Mailchimp.

 Your business is generating all of that data every day and storing it in separate cloud sources.
 If you could bring it together into one place, you would be better positioned to pull insights from it.

-Outside of the enterprise, few companies can afford to pay a developer to tap each of their data sources (not to mention the costs of maintaining each source as the APIs change and evolve).
+Outside of the enterprise, however, few companies can afford to pay a developer to tap each of their data sources (not to mention the costs of maintaining each source as the APIs change and evolve).

 Tools like ETLrobot cost effectively bring all this valuable data together.
 They make it possible to analyze sales efforts and ad effectiveness against actual sales down to the product level, for example.

 But before you can conduct those sorts of analyses, you’ll need to extract the data from each source, transform it into a format that you can use, and load it into your data warehouse.

 1. Extraction: What it Is and How it Works

 Your business needs to extract data because it’s typically housed within different programs and apps.
 All your Facebook Ads data is housed on Facebook, for instance, and all your customer data may be stored within Hubspot.